Kernel Exploits

 After Building Solution

 At this point, we can use the exploit to create a file of our choosing in a protected folder such as C:\Windows\System32.
 We aren't able to overwrite any protected Windows files.
-This privileged file write needs to be chained with another vulnerability, such as UsoDllLoader or DiagHub to load the DLL and escalate our privileges.
+This privileged file write needs to be chained with another vulnerability, such as UsoDllLoaderarrow-up-right or DiagHubarrow-up-right to load the DLL and escalate our privileges.
 However, the UsoDllLoader technique may not work if Windows Updates are pending or currently being installed, and the DiagHub service may not be available.

 We can also look for any third-party software, which can be leveraged, such as the Mozilla Maintenance Service.
 This service runs in the context of SYSTEM and is startable by unprivileged users.
 The (non-system protected) binary for this service is located below.